mvoemel/random/README.md

 This is a small project where a simple virtual dom was implemented from scratch using TypeScript.
 A small example on how you could use the virtual dom is attached.

+To learn more about this project visit the [vdom](/webdev/vdom/src/vdom/) folder inside the src directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Theoretische Informatik